-Data Deletion.
-An emerging property of the previous two properties is that the owner has sole ownership and control over the encryption/decryption keys.
-Thus, if the owner decides they want to delete all stored videos in the cloud, they can simply delete their keys, which makes it impossible for them to view the corresponding encrypted footage stored in the cloud, even in case of coercion.
-This ensures owners' right to be forgotten.
+615 Data Deletion.
+An emerging property of the previous two ones is that owners have sole ownership and control over 616 the encryption keys.
+As the recorded footage can not be decrypted without having these keys, deleting the keys is 617 equivalent to deleting the corresponding video files that are by themselves just meaningless blobs of data (as they are 618 619 encrypted).
+As a result, if owners decide they want to delete some or all of their videos, they can simply delete the corresponding encryption keys on their smartphone as well as in the escrow material on the camera device, which makes it impossible for them to view the corresponding encrypted footage stored in the cloud, even in case of coercion.
+Note that no third party needs to be trusted to perform this operation and that this ensures owners' right to be forgotten.

-Fig. 6.
+Fig. 4.
 Likert scale evaluation of different statements made by the 10 participants during the functional user evaluation of CaCTUs.